Transit officers

 They’re used to improve the safety of passengers and bus drivers, and help investigate incidents.

-For more information, read the transit safety body worn camera policy on the Department of Infrastructure, Planning and Logistics (DIPL) website.
+For more information, read the transit safety body worn camera policy on the Department of Logistics and Infrastructure (DLI) website.

 Complaints and feedback

-If you want to give feedback or make a complaint, you can use the online feedback form on the DIPL website.
+If you want to give feedback or make a complaint, you can use the online feedback form on the DLI website.

-To find out how complaints are handled, read the Transit Safety Unit public complaints handling policy on the DIPL website.
+To find out how complaints are handled, read the Transit Safety Unit public complaints handling policy on the DLI website.

 Give feedback about this page.